 Unity: When the Partnership is created, each member of the Tether is informed of the other’s Motive(s).
 Each may choose one of their Partner's Motives, and gain access to that Motive’s shaping list for as long as the Tether remains.

-Serenity: When you are in the presence of your Partner, your character can choose whether or not they experience any roleplaying effects they are under.
+Serenity: When you are in the presence of your Partner, your character can choose whether or not to experience any roleplaying effects your character is under.

 Bereavement: If your Partner dies then, any time before the end of the same event, you may choose to make a public declaration of wrath upon someone you blame for their death.
 If you do, report to the Shaping Desk.
 All the Qualities in your Territory will be converted or transferred exactly as though the subject of your wrath had just triggered your Aftermath.
 However, your Starting Quality is kept, your Territory is not destroyed, and you do not die.

 A Patronage is a boon that underscores a strong working relationship.
 It allows you to provide someone with additional resources, and to transfer assets to them.
 You may forge a single Patronage if you have Influence as a Motive.

 - Forging a Patronage requires the subject’s assent.

 - The forger becomes the subject’s Patron.
 The subject becomes the forger’s Champion.